qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/GeometryGroup.rst

 exterior_ring
 .............

 Returns a line string representing the exterior ring of a polygon geometry.
-If the geometry is not a polygon then the result will be null.
+If the geometry is not a polygon then the result will be NULL.

 .. list-table::
    :widths: 15 85

    * - Syntax
-     - exterior_ring(geom)
+     - exterior_ring(geometry)
    * - Arguments
-     - * **geom** - a polygon geometry
+     - * **geometry** - a polygon geometry
    * - Examples
      - * geom_to_wkt(exterior_ring(geom_from_wkt('POLYGON((-1 -1, 4 0, 4 2, 0 2, -1 -1),( 0.1 0.1, 0.1 0.2, 0.2 0.2, 0.2, 0.1, 0.1 0.1))'))) → 'LineString (-1 -1, 4 0, 4 2, 0 2, -1 -1)'